What is Acupuncture Used For?

 Evidence Based Acupuncture is another high quality resource available freely online that consolidates and updates information regarding acupuncture evidence for effectiveness, efficacy, safety etc.

-The reputable British Acupuncture Council research factsheets also cover a range of frequently asked questions.
+The reputable British Acupuncture Council discuss the research for a range of conditions.
+See https://acupuncture.org.uk/about-acupuncture/acupuncture-research/

 Hopton, A.K., Curnoe, S., Kanaan, M. & Macpherson, H. (2012) Acupuncture in practice: mapping the providers, the patients and the settings in a national cross-sectional survey.
 BMJ Open, 2 (1), pp.e000456–e000456.